Kubernetes 101: Part 2

 Here, 3 is exactly what Revision 1 was.
 As it has been applied again, it has got the new number and same commands used.

-Again, assume that we have a deployment responsible for the website
+Now, assume that we have a deployment responsible for this page

 Here, kodekloud/webapp-color:v1 image was used